 I have, however, been desperate to socialise, in my past as it kept me stable, but I didn’t care who it was with, as long as it was someone, anyone, who would allow me to meet the required need to socialise – although I no longer suffer that need anymore.

-Has anyone else with attachment problems found that this disappeared in regards to the children they’ve had, that they were able to form a healthy attachment to their kids?
-Or what do you think about the show?
-Let me know in the comments below, and if you want to stay updated on my blog, please subscribe to my newsletter.
+Has anyone else with attachment problems found that this disappeared in regard to the children they’ve had?
+Were able to form a healthy attachment to their kids?